binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

     clearInterval(userInputValidationIntervalId);
     setupUserInputValidation();

 HTML5 provides the `pattern` attribute on the `input` tag, which allows us to specify a regular expression that the text received is checked against, although this does not apply to `textarea`s.
-Also, when validation is not specified in the [HTML specification](https://html.spec.whatwg.org/multipage/forms.html#the-pattern-attribute) there may not be enough control provided.
+Also, when validation occurs is not specified in the [HTML specification](https://html.spec.whatwg.org/multipage/forms.html#the-pattern-attribute), there may not be enough control provided.

 Here we extend the `String` prototype with a function called `htmlEscape`.